jpsdr/MKVToolnix-Windows-7/README.md

 them should be available pre-compiled for your distribution.
 The programs and libraries you absolutely need are:

-- A C++ compiler that supports several features of the C++11 standard: initializer lists, range-based "for" loops, right angle brackets, the "auto" keyword, lambda functions, the "nullptr" key word, tuples and alias declarations.
+- A C++ compiler that supports several features of the C++11 and C++14
+  standards: initializer lists, range-based "for" loops, right angle brackets, the "auto" keyword, lambda functions, the "nullptr" key word, tuples, alias declarations, std::make_unique(), digit separators, binary literals and generic lambdas.
 Others may be needed, too.
-For GCC this means at least v4.8.0; for clang v3.4 or later.
+For GCC this means at least v4.9.x; for clang v3.4 or later.

 - [libEBML v1.3.4](http://dl.matroska.org/downloads/libebml/) or later
   and [libMatroska v1.4.5](http://dl.matroska.org/downloads/libmatroska/)